 Prior to April 15, 2014, if and only to the extent you elect to convert your debentures in connection with a fundamental change described under clause (1) or clause (4) under the definition of a fundamental change described below under "-Repurchase at the Option of the Holder upon a Fundamental Change" pursuant to which 10% or more of the consideration for our class A common stock (other than cash payments for fractional shares and cash payments made in respect of dissenters' appraisal rights) in such fundamental change transaction consists of cash or securities (or other property) that are not shares of common stock, depositary receipts or other certificates representing common equity interests or depository receipts traded or scheduled to be traded immediately following such transaction on a United States national securities exchange, which we refer to as a "non-stock change of control," we will increase the conversion rate as described below.
-The number of additional shares by which the conversion rate is increased (the "additional shares") will be determined by reference to the table below, based on the date on which the non-stock change of control.
+The number of additional shares by which the conversion rate is increased (the "additional shares") will be determined by reference to the table below, based on the date on which the non-stock change of control becomes effective (the "effective date") and the price (the "stock price") paid per share for our class A common stock in such non-stock change of control.
 If holders of our class A common stock receive only cash in such transaction, the stock price will be the cash amount paid per share.
 Otherwise, the stock price will be the average of the last reported sale price of our class A common stock on the five trading days prior to but not including the effective date of such non-stock change of control.
 We will notify you of the anticipated effective date of any fundamental change resulting in an adjustment as soon as practicable and if possible at least 20 calendar days prior to such date.